0416928/Assignment_04_New_One/README.md

 ## Code Modification

 I added some dollar signs before the amounts and rounded those amounts to 2 decimal places in proper format.

+## Code Modification

+Added a breakpoint and checked all the records.